ga-adi-gelato/Course-Materials/lessons/databases/sqlite-lesson/readme.md

   sqlite> INSERT INTO students (name,age,address) VALUES ('Jack Sparrow', 28, '50 Main St, New York, NY');
 ```

-> Check: What is an advantage to using this syntax where we specify the column names?

 ## Insert Data - Independent Practice (10 mins)

 Now, you try it for the other students, and pay attention to the order of Jack's parameters and the single quotes - they both matter.